Kid Activities

 • Ask Bully to leave the school.

-9. To initiate a discussion with chidren, USE MESSAGE BOOKS as learning tools!
+9. To initiate a discussion with children, USE MESSAGE BOOKS as learning tools!
 Stories are a great way for children to learn what other children are doing in similar situations.

-There are "Bully Theme and Message Book suggestions" for children posted on this site.
-There is also a list for adults with Anti-Bully and Conflict Resolution Themes.
+There are “Bully Theme and Message Book suggestions” for children on KidActivities.

 • Bullied children benefit from participating in a wide range of activities that help them develop common interests with peers, hone friendship-making skills, and build relationships.